NerusSkyhigh/computationalphysics2021/README.md

 ### TODO

-1. Write down explicit expresison for the local kinetic energy in two different ways as shown in the lecture.
+1. Write down explicit expresison for the local kinetic energy in two different ways as shown in the lecture. (to be corrected...)
-2. Work out hbar/2m when using the proper energy and length units of the problem
+3. Work out hbar/2m when using the proper energy and length units of the problem (to be corrected...)
 4. Metropolis algorithm to sample the square modulus of the WF and compute the energy.
-Minimise the energy.
+Minimise the energy. (waiting for the previous two points to compute local kinetic energy...)
-5. Repeat the simulation for other 2 densities and find the minimum of the density.
+6. Repeat the simulation for other 2 densities and find the minimum of the density.
+(Once point 4 is done, this is done as well...)